 Minds Matter means the world to me.
 It has provided me with an immense amount of support and has inspired me to pursue and explore what I love through internships and summer programs.
 It has made me into the confident woman I am today.

 Minds Matter is empowerment.
-It has given me the power to become my true self, opportunities to support my dream and guided me to the path of success.
+It has given me the power to become my true self, opportunities to support my dream, and has guided me to the path of success.